 November 17, 2017

 The Offshore Voluntary Disclosure Program (OVDP) is a great opportunity from the IRS that allows businesses and individuals to report any undisclosed foreign financial account information, income, or certain foreign financial assets and become compliant under a reduced penalty regime.
-Although the program currently has no end date, there has been discussion by the IRS that the program will be terminated and will only be available for a limited time, perhaps only another six to 12 months.
+However, the IRS has announced that the program will be coming to an end on Sept.
+28, 2018, giving taxpayers limited time to take advanatage of this opportunity.